mpv-player/mpv/DOCS/man/options.rst

       audio formats tend to have problems - there are hacks for dealing with them, which may or may not work.

-    - Function with EDL/mkv ordered chapters is obviously broken.

     - Backward demuxing of subtitles is not supported.
 Subtitle display still works for some external text subtitle formats.
 (These are fully read into memory, and only backward display is needed.)
 Text subtitles that are